kalix-systems/herald/client/desktop/README.md

 Where `SOURCE` is the file or directory to be renamed, `DEST` is the name new, and `QRC_PATH` is the path to the `qrc` file that should be updated.
 This will move the directories and update the `qrc` file.

+Don't expect this to be too smart, it assumes you're running it from the same directory as `QRC_PATH`.